Decoding Melodic Intuition through Cognitive Science

 Executive Summary

-This report examines Melodic Figuration Theory (MFT) and its profound alignment with established principles of cognitive science—particularly in music perception, memory, learning, and intuitive reasoning.
+This report examines Melodic Figuration Theory (MFT) and its profound alignment with established principles of cognitive science.
+By mapping the kinetic energy of melody to the mechanisms of human perception, MFT offers a unified framework for understanding how musical lines generate motion and meaning.

-It is important to note that MFT did not emerge from formal cognitive-science study but from over thirty years of intuitive investigation by a composition professor into observable melodic behavior.
-The framework was developed with an eye toward implementation in a compositional practice, ensuring that every inquiry served musical practicality and practice.
+It is important to note that MFT did not emerge from formal cognitive-science study but from over thirty years of practice-based investigation by a composition professor into observable melodic behavior.
+The framework was developed with an eye toward implementation, requiring that every inquiry serve compositional practice.

 TIER 1: The Vocabulary of Melody